 Q.

-What happens if you outlive your reverse mortgage?
+What if I outlive my reverse mortgage?

 Q.

-What are the typical complaints about reverse mortgages?
+What are common complaints about reverse mortgages?

 Important Considerations on Reverse Mortgages